 In some cases, some patients (let’s say a nurse who undergoes a needlestick injury) might opt in to have post-exposure prophylaxis treatment given immediately to increase the chances of preventing infection.
 This is only given in certain emergency situations that need to meet the guidelines and must be started within 72 hours after the possible exposure to HIV.

 Because of the infectious nature of HIV, there are some ethical dilemmas healthcare professionals might face.
 Ideally, testing should be done with consent from the patient who should be then trusted to disclose their status with their partner(s) or anyone they might put at risk of infection.
-However, in some situations, we might be asked for example, as GPs, not to tell a patients’ partner, in which case we should always make sure to talk the patient through the importance of the disclosure of such information as we are expected to weigh patient confidentiality against other people’s best interest and safety above all (i.e. the health of a mother, an unborn child, a sexual partner, colleagues at a workplace, etc.).
+However, in some situations, we might be asked for example, as GPs, not to tell a patients’ partner.
+The ethical dilemma here rests on patient confidentiality vs harm to the general public.
+It would be best advised in this case to make sure to talk the patient through the importance of the disclosure of such information as and explain the dilemma weighing patient confidentiality against other people’s safety (i.e. the health of a mother, an unborn child, a sexual partner etc.).

-Another important aspect of HIV is the stigma that still prevails around the condition.
+Another important aspect of HIV is the stigma that still can be associated with the condition.
 When making a diagnosis of HIV, healthcare professionals must be aware of the impact this might have on their patients and provide them with the right support, medically but also psychologically.